- CV Detail -

 SCHOOLS & INFLUENCES

 Northern Virginia Community College, 1980-1981, Associate - Fine Art: Paul Di Pasquale, Faculty (figure drawing); Hank Harmon, Faculty (2D/3D design); Don Brown, Faculty (printmaking).
-Virginia Commonwealth University, 1981-1982, attended: Bill Hammersley, Faculty (wood sculpting and machining, 3D design, furniture design); Phillip Pearlstein, Visiting Artist (figure drawing and painting).
-Towson University, 1984-1985, attended: Faculty (figure drawing and modeling).
+Virginia Commonwealth University, 1981-1982, attended: Bill Hammersley, Faculty (wood sculpting, 3D design, furniture design); Phillip Pearlstein, Visiting Artist (figure drawing and painting).
+Towson University, 1984-1985, attended: Adjunct Faculty (figure drawing and modeling).
 California State Polytechnic University, Humboldt, 1986-1987, attended: Mort Scott, Faculty (mixed media sculpting, mold making, metal casting); Allen Mooney, Visiting Professor (metal sculpting and welding); Ellen Land-Weber, Faculty (photography, 2D design); Bella Feldman, Visiting Artist (metal sculpting and casting); Dale Chihuly, Visiting Artist (3D design, glass sculpting and casting).
 San Francisco State University, 1988-1989, attended: Stephen De Staebler, Faculty (clay sculpting, figure modeling, ceramics).

 INTRODUCTION